jmason86/PhD_Dissertation/README.md

 # Solar Eruptive Events: Coronal Dimming and a New CubeSat Mission
-A thesis submitted to the Faculty of the graduate school of the University of Colorado in partial fulfillment of the requirements for the degree of Doctor of Philosphy
+A thesis submitted to the faculty of the graduate school of the University of Colorado in partial fulfillment of the requirements for the degree of Doctor of Philosphy

 by James Paul Mason